 Lawful Data Processing

-The GDPR has a detailed explanation of what “lawful processing” is (Article 6, subparagraph 1), but we only need to focus on two points from this explanation:
+The GDPR provides a comprehensive definition of “lawful processing” in Article 6, subparagraph 1.
+For our purposes, we need to focus on two key aspects of this definition:

 Processing is lawful if…

 - The data subject has granted consent for the processing of their personal data for one or more specific objectives, or

 - Processing is necessary for the legitimate interests pursued by the data controller or a third party, provided that such interests do not override the data subject’s interests, fundamental rights, or freedoms.

 In simpler terms, utilizing an individual’s data to gather feedback is permissible if:

 - The individual has explicitly given consent (i.e., they have agreed to the data usage), or

 - A compelling case can be made that collecting feedback aligns with your organization’s legitimate interests.

 By adhering to these GDPR guidelines, businesses can ensure they are processing customer data responsibly and in compliance with data protection regulations.